It is a hormone that is produced by the thyroid gland.

 - Incrise of cardiac frecuency.

-Testing the levels of one or both hormones can help your doctor have a more complete idea of what is happening.
+Testing the levels of one or both hormones can help your doctor understand what is happening.

 What is a T3 test?

 The thyroid produces a hormone called triiodothyronine, known as T3.
-It also produces a hormone called thyroxine, known as T4.
-Together, these hormones regulate your body’s temperature, metabolism and heart rate.
+It also has a hormone called thyroxine, known as T4.
+These hormones regulate your body’s temperature, metabolism, and heart rate.